 LTC Properties, Inc. (or LTC) is committed to having sound corporate governance principles.
-To that end, we have adopted a Code of Business Conduct, Ethics and Corporate Governance applicable to our Board of Directors, principal executive officer, principal financial officer, controller and other officers and employees.
+To that end, we have adopted a Code of Business Conduct, Ethics and Corporate Governance applicable to our Board of Directors, principal executive officer, principal financial officer, principal accounting officer or controller and other officers and employees.
 Our Code of Business Conduct, Ethics and Corporate Governance is available on our website (www.LTCproperties.com).
-If we amend or waive the Code of Business Conduct, Ethics and Corporate Governance with respect to our directors, principal executive officer, principal accounting officer or controller, or persons performing similar functions, we will post the amendment or waiver on our website.
+If we amend or waive the Code of Business Conduct, Ethics and Corporate Governance with respect to our directors, principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, we will post the amendment or waiver on our website.